-BBPV stands for Benign Paroxysmal Positional Vertigo and is a common condition which presents in the adult population, particularly in people over the age of 40 although it can also affect younger people.
-BBPV is the most common cause of vertigo, which can be defined as a false sense that the room is spinning.
+BPPV stands for Benign Paroxysmal Positional Vertigo and is a common condition which presents in the adult population, particularly in people over the age of 40 although it can also affect younger people.
+BPPV is the most common cause of vertigo, which can be defined as a false sense that the room is spinning.

-As its name suggests key features of BBPV are as follows:
+As its name suggests key features of BPPV are as follows:

 - Benign – it’s not life threatening and is fixable